arun96/sketching/README.md

 # Analyzing Results

-This is still new, and I will update this as things get added!
+This is still unpolished, but will be wrapped up and updated soon!
+I am planning on updating all these files, as well as adding a simple notebook to walkthrough the analysis of output from these experiments.

 In the `analysis` folder, you can find some scripts that are useful for analyzing the results of the screening process.
 - `extract_results.py`: Use `python3 extract_results.py <Path to output file>` to generate a summary of the experiment.
 This will give you the total number of correctly and incorrectly classified reads, as well as a few other metrics.
 It will also generate a histogram with the classification accuracy of reads from each organism.